Conferred by the Registry of Interpreters for the Deaf (RID)

 Holders of this certification are recognized as fully certified in transliteration and have demonstrated the ability to transliterate between English based sign systems and spoken English.
 Holders of the CT are recommended for a broad range of transliteration assignments.

-Conferred by the Association of Visual Language Interpreters of Canada (AVLIC)
+Conferred by the Canadian Association of Sign Language Interpreters (CASLI)

 WTK - Written Test of Knowledge

 A 75 question, multiple choice test that ensures appropriate theoretical knowledge in the field of American Sign Language and English interpretation.
 Candidates are successful with a final grade of 70% or greater.

 Holders of this national certification have successfully completed the Canadian Evaluation System (CES) which is comprised of the following:

 A practical application on the ability to provide message-equivalent interpretation between American Sign Language and English.
 The TOI focuses on interpretation samples from an ASL to English monologue, English to ASL monologue and two interactive scenarios.
 Under the guidance of a facilitator, candidate testing materials are